-Ask friends for names and phone numbers of good plumbers, heating engineers and other trades people.
+Ask friends for names and phone numbers of good plumbers, specialist heating companies like No Problem Heating and Cooling, and other tradespeople that will be able to lend a helping hand.
 Have some portable electric fan heaters you can use to give your tenants to keep them warm if the heating conks out and no one can come out and fix it promptly.

 Getting the Work Done

 Only use properly qualified tradesmen who are member of a national body of association.
 Check what membership of the body gives you and check they really are members by asking for ID.
 For example, all gas engineers should be listed on http://www.gassaferegister.co.uk/(the new name for Corgi)

 If you are a landlord who may have a void property over winter, then feel free to get in touch and let us at QT Homes provide you with a fully reference checked and credit checked tenant in your property before the weather gets even colder, to ensure your asset is protected.